 I CAN'T SEE RECORDS FOR MY HEALTHCARE PROFESSIONAL

 There are several reasons why there may be no data is available for your healthcare professional.
-Not all healthcare professionals engage with the pharmaceutical industry, and if they haven't had an interaction with a Medicines Australia Member Company their name will not appear in this report.
-Also, reports are only made by Member companies of Medicines Australia that are listed on our website.
+Not all healthcare professionals engage with the pharmaceutical industry, and if they haven't had an interaction with a Medicines Australia member company their name will not appear in this database.
+Also, , it is not mandatory for non-members to report payment to healthcare professionals.
 So, if your doctor received support or a payment from a company that is not a member, you will not find this information here.
 If you wish to know which pharmaceutical companies are members, click here.
 You can also ask your doctor if they have received any financial support from a company to attend an educational meeting or have been a member of a company Advisory Board.

 WHEN DO PAYMENTS GET REPORTED?

 Payments will be reported every six months, with two reports each year covering May to October and November to April.
 Compiling and verifying this data is complicated and time consuming.
 Companies take their responsibility for the accuracy of this information seriously and seek to provide healthcare professionals a reasonable time frame to verify the data before it is published.
 Therefore, new data will be published in February and August of each year.
-From August 2019, all member reports will be uploaded into this central reporting system.
 Reports will be available for three years after publication.

 MY HEALTHCARE PROFESSIONAL IS DOING RESEARCH ON A PARTICULAR MEDICINE, WHY CAN'T I SEE THIS IN THE REPORTS?